kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       }
       ```

    2. Send another request to the same endpoint within the 30s timeframe.
 In your CLI output, verify that you get back the original response.
-In addition, check that an `age` response header is returned indicating the age of the cached response and that the `date` header uses the date and time of the original response.
+In addition, check that an `age` response header is returned indicating the age of the cached response, and that the `date` header uses the date and time of the original response.
       ```shell
       curl -vik "$(glooctl proxy url)/httpbin/cache/30"
       ```